 Asia shares higher in subdued trading after Wall Street rise

-People stand in front of an electronic stock board of a securities firm in Tokyo, Monday, June 19, 2017.
-Asian shares were higher in subdued trading Monday, after Wall Street ended the week barely higher as Amazon's purchase of Whole Foods sent some retailer stocks downward.
+Asian shares were higher in subdued trading Monday, after Wall Street ended last week barely higher as Amazon's purchase of Whole Foods sent some retailer stocks downward.
+KEEPING SCORE: Japan's benchmark Nikkei 225 gained 0.6 percent to 20,061.70 by early afternoon, while Australia's S&P/ASX 200 added 0.3 percent to 5,791.10.

 Add your comments below